tanmayarsahu/ml-c47-lending-club-case-study/README.md

 ## Conclusions
 - Please refer to the attached PDF presentation in the repository for the conclusions drawn
+- Please make sure you mark the notebook as trusted in order to see all the plotly curves

 ## Technologies Used